RafiOsmanu/RVOvsORCA/README.md

 # ORCAvsRVO
-Bachlor thesis for my last year at DAE, researching the difrences between rvo and orca in unreal
+Bachlor thesis for my last year at DAE, researching the differences between RVO and ORCA in unreal